Game Theoretic Mixed Experts for Combinational Adversarial Machine Learning: Adversarial Machine Learning Defenses

 \section{Adversarial Machine Learning Defenses}

-Here we summarize the state-of-the-art defenses we analyze in this paper.
 In the following subsections, we give an overview of each defense and our reasons for choosing said defense.
 It is important to note our analyses encompass a broad range of different defenses, including ones based on randomization, ones based on adversarial training and ones based on exploiting model transferability.
 In addition, we also consider diverse architectures including Big Transfer models (BiTs), Vision Transformers (ViTs) and Spiking Neural Networks (SNNs).
 Despite our broad range, we do not attempt to test every novel adversarial defense.
 It is simply infeasible to test every proposed adversarial machine learning defense, as new defenses are constantly being produced.
-However, based on our game theoretic design and open source code (which will be provided upon publication), any new defense can easily be tested and integrated into our proposed framework.
+Corresponding code to replicate our results can be found \href{https://github.com/EthanRath/Game-Theoretic-Mixed-Experts}{here}.